Carnism: Justification

 Joy introduced the idea of the "Three Ns of Justification", writing that meat-eaters regard meat consumption as "normal, natural, and necessary".
 She argues that the "Three Ns" have been invoked to justify other ideologies, including slavery and denying women the right to vote, and are widely recognized as problematic only after the ideology they support has been dismantled.

 The argument holds that people are conditioned to believe that humans evolved to eat meat, that it is expected of them, and that they need it to survive or be strong.
-These beliefs are said to be reinforced by various institutions, including religion, family and the media.
+These beliefs are said to be reinforced by various institutions, including religion, family, and the media.
 Although scientists have shown that humans can get enough protein in their diets without eating meat, the belief that meat is required persists.
 Moreover, a 2022 study published in PNAS calls into question the impact of meat consumption on shaping the evolution of the human species.

 Building on Joy's work, psychologists conducted a series of studies in the United States and Australia, published in 2015, that found the great majority of meat-eaters' stated justifications for consuming meat were based on the "Four Ns" – "natural, normal, necessary, and nice".
 The arguments were that humans are omnivores (natural), that most people eat meat (normal), that vegetarian diets are lacking in nutrients (necessary), and that meat tastes good (nice).

 Meat-eaters who endorsed these arguments more strongly reported less guilt about their dietary habits.
 They tended to objectify animals, have less moral concern for them and attribute less consciousness to them.
 They were also more supportive of social inequality and hierarchical ideologies, and less proud of their consumer choices.

-Helena Pedersen, in her review of Joy's original book, suggested Joy's theory was too broad and did not account for variation in people's beliefs and attitudes; for example, Pedersen argues that Joy's argument that people dissociate animal products from their animal origins cannot account for some hunters who make explicit connection between the two as a justification for consumption or for former vegetarians who have changed their attitudes towards the consumption of animal products.
-Pedersen also says that Joy seems to present the consumption of animal-products as arising from ignorance of how they are produced, however Pedersen disagrees that people would simply change their consumption if they were more informed.